Amazon vs. Google: Battle of platforms in 2020

 Amazon vs. Google: Which One is the Winner?

-In a couple of dozen years, the Amazon search engine has transformed from the book’s sales platforms into one of the largest marketplaces to select relevant results by various requests.
+The Amazon search engine has transformed from the book’s sales platforms into one of the largest marketplaces to select relevant results by various requests.
 Even though two years ago the e-commerce giant won over Google, snatching the leadership in the niche of product search, one cannot say that Amazon can efficiently exist without its competitor.
-The marketplace is actively using Google as the source of the search traffic and it has no reason to refuse from these bonuses.
+The marketplace is actively using Google as the source of the search traffic, which in turn increases sales on its platform.

-Google wouldn’t mind bringing the largest online-store into its territory.
-In particular, now the search results in the Google Shopping tab will predominantly contain free listings.
-This was made to facilitate the process of finding and acquisition of products in the period of the pandemic.
+Google has also made strides into e-commerce by displaying products in its Shopping Results Tab predominantly contains free listings from across the web.
+The company announced that merchants could list their products for free earlier in 2020 to facilitate the process of finding and acquisition of products in the period of the pandemic.
 However, the search engine will unlikely delete the tab in the future as it provides Google with a significant competitive advantage.